Water Cube: Architecture

+Olympics

 2008 Summer Olympics

 The Aquatics Center hosted the swimming, diving, and synchronized swimming events during the Olympics.
 Water polo was originally planned to be hosted in the venue but was moved to the Ying Tung Natatorium.

 Many people believed the Water Cube to be the fastest Olympic pool in the world.
 Over the course of the Games, 25 world records were broken by athletes at the Water Cube, although all but two of them were achieved by swimmers wearing the controversial LZR Racer bodyskin (which led to restrictions on the use of such suits being implemented by FINA in 2010).